 ISRAEL PHOTOS IV -- Pilgrimage

-Bethsaida was listed as the birth place or home of the disciples of Jesus named Philip, Andrew, and Simon.
-Bethsaida was by one account in the region where the feeding of the 5,000 occurred.
+Bethsaida was listed as the home of the disciples of Jesus named Philip, Andrew, and Simon.
+In one Gospel, Bethsaida was in the region where the feeding of the 5,000 occurred.
 A blind man was healed near Bethsaida.
 Jesus listed Bethsaida as an unrepentant city.
+Philip, the brother of Herod Antipas, may have built his winter residence at Bethsaida.
+According to Josephus he was buried there.
+Herod Antipas, ruler of Galilee, built his provincial capitol on the other side of the lake at Tiberias and named his town Tiberius.

-Pliny wrote that Julias and Hippos were on the east side of the Jordan.
+Pliny wrote that Julias (Bethsaida) and Hippos were on the east side of the Jordan.
+Julias may have been named after Augustus' daughter.

-Bethsaida was along a Roman road carrying traffic from Damascus and to the Mediterranean Coast and Jerusalem.
+Bethsaida may have been near a Roman road from Damascus to the Mediterranean Coast.
 A survey of coins found at nearby Capernaum included coins from Syria, Asia Minor, and Cyprus within the Roman empire.
 Syria bordered on the Euphrates and areas to the east within the Parthian empire.
-Bethsaida was a border town where customs agents may have collected indirect taxes used to fund Philip's court and government projects.
-According to Tacitus the provincial governor's yet used Publicani to collect indirect taxes while the Romans used their own agents to collect direct taxes for Rome.
-A Roman road was indicated by some archaeologists between Capernaum and Et Tell.
-The river ford was easier near Et Tell.
+Bethsaida was a border town where tax collectors may have collected tolls from travelers.
+According to Tacitus the provincial governors used Publicani (contractors) to collect indirect taxes for provincial government projects while the Romans used their own government agents to collect direct taxes for Rome.
+A Roman road was discovered by some archaeologists as between Capernaum and Et Tell.
+The Jordan River ford was easier near Et Tell.
 One pilgrim indicated there was probably a Roman bridge at one time.
 Centuries of sometimes intense flooding and earthquakes may have erased any traces of such a structure.
-A hill top survey of areas near the fifty foot high Et Tell indicate other buildings were erected in the regions adjacent to the hill.
+A hill top survey of areas near the fifty foot high Et Tell indicate other buildings were built in the regions adjacent to the hill.

-In the Jordan River plain there were impenetrable areas The reeds in the background were nearly twenty feet high.
+In the Jordan River delta below Bethsaida there were nearly impenetrable areas The reeds in the background were nearly twenty feet high.
 The area had a long history of malaria.
-Horsemen found the footing difficult in the winter as frequent rains created mud holes in addition to boulders strewn across other areas by flooded stream channels.
+Horsemen found the footing difficult in the winter as frequent rains created mud holes.
+The seasonal stream channels contained numerous boulders and cobbles making for difficult passage across other areas in the delta.
 In the days of John MacGregor there was a ford of the Jordan River close to Et Tel as the way by the shore was not easily passable.

 Nazareth Synagogue